 Spacer wheels are used on columns, walls, beams, pre-cast formwork, and round formwork.
 Made of plastic, the wheels have internal webbing, or framework, that holds the rebar at the center of the wheel.
 And because the wheel is round, it can't tip over like chairs can when the rebar is moved.
 Spacer wheels are strong and light and make minimal surface contact, and they are available for different rebar sizes.

 Multi-Level Rebar Chairs

-If you are working on mats or any other configuration that requires you to have multiple layers of steel, this is the right chair for you.
-The multi-level chair can be placed in multiple heights allowing you to install, a bottom layer, intermediate layer and then a top layer, maintaining spacing between all rebar layers.
-The normally provide great stability and allow a proper concrete flow in between the spacers.
-This solution can save time and money and will reduce the amount of special rebar-made configurations to locate your rebar accordingly.
+Multi-level chairs are used on mats or other configurations that involve multiple layers of steel.
+The multi-level chair can be placed at multiple heights, allowing you to install a bottom layer, an intermediate layer, and a top layer, maintaining spacing between all of the rebar layers.
+These chairs typically provide great stability and ensure proper concrete flow in between the spacers.
+This solution can save time and money by reducing or eliminating the need for custom support fabrication.

 Tip or Round Cap Rebar Spacer

-This is a great product used when your rebar needs to be installed vertically and you need some bottom or top concrete cover.
-The cap is installed at the end of the rebar with a thin but prolonged tip that will be used as support to the rebar, allowing it to be installed at the exact height.
-The tip is also designed to give you better concrete flow, to prevent breakouts.
+A tip or round cap spacer is called for when rebar is installed vertically and requires bottom or top concrete cover.
+The cap is installed at the end of the rebar and has a thin, elongated tip that supports the rebar and positions it at a precise height.
+The tip is also designed to give you better concrete flow to prevent breakouts.